 It was a time of discovery.
 For many of us, mouth full of metal (aka train tracks, brace face) and slurry speech occurred during these middle school years making it even more difficult to NOT stand out and to “fit in” with who we perceived to be the cool kids.
 If memorizing the lyrics to “We didn’t start the fire” didn’t kick start your path to fitting in, then you could recount the latest episode of Friends or Seinfeld.

-One of the greatest gifts you can give to your kids, regardless of their age, is sharing your own personal failures and struggles during your teenage years.
+Glad you asked, one of the greatest gifts you can give to your kids, regardless of their age, is sharing your own personal failures and struggles during your teenage years.
 As we have mentioned before teens crave authenticity, sharing your story encourages them that you don't expect them to nail it every time.
 We assume they know we aren't perfect, but you'd be surprised that the perception of perfection will keep them from wanting to disappoint you.
 Why does this happen and where does all this struggle come from?

 First, there is the onset of early adolescent change (around ages 9-13) when they start detaching and differentiating from parents in order to start developing more independence and individuality.
 Growing up requires giving up, and so some cherished old childish attachments to self and family must be let go.
 We sometimes even pushback on this fearing they are “growing up too quickly” but not only is it normal, it’s very healthy.